 All oils have a “smoke point.”
-This is the temperature at which an oil breaks down and starts to form free radicals, which are potentially healthy compounds.
-This also alters the flavor of the cooking oil, releasing a chemical that gives a burnt, bitter flavor to your dish.
-When this happens, the oil will burn and you’ll start to smell smoke.
+This is the temperature at which an oil breaks down and starts to form potentially unhealthy compounds.
+This also alters the flavor of the cooking oil, releasing a chemical that gives a burnt flavor to your dish.
+When this happens, the oil will burn and you’ll start to see and smell smoke.

 It’s not all bad news!
 While one sometimes hears rumblings that olive oil can’t be used for cooking, that is far from the truth.
-As a general rule, more refined oils (which have fewer solids) have a higher smoke point than unrefined oils.
-As such, the oils with the highest smoke point are avocado oil, coconut oil, and – surprise! – refined olive oil.
+As a general rule, more refined oils have a higher smoke point than unrefined oils.
+As such, the oils with the highest smoke point are refined avocado oil, coconut oil, and – surprise! – refined olive oil.
 Olive oil has an even higher smoke point than butter.

 Here’s a look at the various cooking techniques and which olive oil is best for the job.

 If you’d like to add a little silky rich goodness and flavor to a dish, a drizzle of olive oil is just what the doctor ordered.
 (And your doctor will be happy, too – olive oil is packed with health benefits!)
 As drizzling highlights the flavor of the oil, you’ll want to choose a good bottle with an intriguing flavor profile.
 This is a job for the good stuff: extra virgin olive oil.